Socratica-Org/toolbox/content/demo-days.md

 A lot of this advice is very tactical and direct, as opposed to previous issues we've released that are broader / "here are a couple of things you can do".
 We don’t promise that any of these steps are "perfect" or "mandatory" to run a demo day, but some things we've done that worked well – and that it’s not the only way! (we are actively experimenting with new formats)

-> Vin: It's important to note that these events aren't pitches.
+> InternetVin: It's important to note that these events aren't pitches.
 There's a difference between a pitch, which is like "this is why you should give me money," and a show and tell, which is more like, "this is what I'm learning, or here's why this matters to me."

 <!-- add photos here collages of MVD, ND, Symposium, Spotlight -->